amirabbasja/SMA-Constitutive-Model-Brinson/README.md

 # Superelastic SMA constitutive model (Brinson)

 This repo presents a constitutive model for Super elastic Shape memory alloys.
+This repository has directly been used in [my article] (https://doi.org/10.1177/107754632412).
+I would much appreciate any citations of my work in your papers if you have used this repo in your project.

 Now that you are here, you probably know what are SMAs, so i will introduce them briefely.

 Shape memory alloys are spacial kind of material that have two unique properties:
 1) Shape memory effect: This effect causes the material to recover plastic deformations after its heated to a certain temprature